Skip to content

 20th June 2025 Written by: Joshua King

-Dozens of solicitors, lay members and trainees joined Society staff for the hybrid session hosted from the regulator’s revamped offices on the evening of Thursday, June 19.
+Dozens of solicitors, lay members and trainees joined Society staff for the meeting on the evening of Thursday, June 19.
 The full agenda is available online.

 New President Patricia Thom oversaw proceedings alongside interim CEO Kevin Lang.
 Ben Kemp, who will assume chief executive duties permanently in August, was also in attendance.